Cu, W, Bi, Pb, Zn, Mo

-Across its 51 square-kilometer area, the Deer Horn Property hosts a number of other mineralized targets and zones containing tungsten, copper, bismuth, lead, zinc and molybdenum.
-The most abundant metals identified to date are tungsten and copper.
+Across its 51 square-kilometer area, the Deer Horn Property hosts a number of other mineralized targets and zones containing copper, tungsten, bismuth, lead, zinc and molybdenum.
+Besides the gold, silver and tellurium identified in the PEA, the most abundant metals identified to date are tungsten and copper.

 The Deer Horn Property’s main tungsten showing is separate, lying 800 to 1,000 feet west of the main Te-Ag-Au vein system.
 The tungsten zone was noted in the PEA as follows: